WGN-TV: Early years (1948–1956)

-WGN-TV was the second commercial television station in both Chicago and Illinois to sign on, as WBKB (channel 4) launched on September 6, 1946, but had operated on an experimental basis since 1940 as W9XBK.
-Two other stations joined WBKB and WGN-TV later in 1948: ABC's WENR-TV (channel 7) on September 17 and NBC's WNBQ (channel 5) on October 8.
-The Tribune quickly followed up WGN-TV's launch with WPIX in New York City on June 15, 1948.
-Initially, WGN television and radio operated from the Chicago Daily News Building on West Madison and North Canal Streets, occupying space previously used by WMAQ radio from 1929 until relocating to the Merchandise Mart in 1935; WGN-TV also based its 586 ft transmission tower atop the building.
-Originally broadcasting for 6½ hours per day from 2:00 to 6:00 p.m. and from 7:30 to 10:00 p.m. seven days a week, Channel 9 started out as an independent station, then began carrying programming from DuMont on September 26, 1948, and also CBS on December 1.
+WGN-TV was the second commercial television station in both Chicago and Illinois to sign on, with WBKB (channel 4) launching two years earlier.
+Initially, the station operated from the Chicago Daily News Building; its 586 ft transmission tower was based atop the building.
+Originally broadcasting from 2 to 6 p.m. and from 7:30 to 10 p.m. seven days a week, Channel 9 started out as an independent station.
+However, it began carrying programming from DuMont and CBS in the months after its launch.

-On January 11, 1949, WGN-TV—along with WNBQ and WENR-TV—began transmitting network programming over a live coaxial feed originating from New York City; this allowed Channel 9 to be able to carry a regular schedule of CBS and DuMont programs that could be transmitted as they aired in the Eastern Time Zone.
-WBKB-TV assumed primary rights to CBS programming on September 5, 1949; as such, WGN began dropping many CBS shows from its schedule but continued to carry certain network programs that channel 4 declined to broadcast (eventually being reduced strictly to CBS's weekday morning soap opera block by 1952).
-During its tenure with DuMont, WGN-TV became one of that network's strongest affiliates, as well as one of its major production centers.
-Several DuMont programs were produced from the station's facilities during the late 1940s and the first half of the 1950s, including The Al Morgan Show, Chicago Symphony, Chicagoland Mystery Players, Music From Chicago, The Music Show, They Stand Accused (the first televised courtroom drama program), This is Music, Windy City Jamboree and Down You Go.
-WGN-TV had also telecast performances of the Chicago Symphony Orchestra, beginning in 1953, during Fritz Reiner's tenure as the orchestra's music director.
+On January 11, 1949, WGN-TV began transmitting network programming over a live coaxial feed originating from New York City; this allowed Channel 9 to be able to carry a regular schedule of CBS and DuMont programs that could be transmitted as they aired in the Eastern Time Zone.
+WBKB-TV assumed primary rights to CBS programming on September 5, 1949; as a result, WGN began dropping many CBS shows from its schedule.
+However, it continued to broadcast programs that WBKB-TV declined to broadcast (eventually being reduced strictly to CBS's weekday morning soap opera block by 1952).
+During its tenure with DuMont, WGN-TV became one of its major production centers.
+Several DuMont programs were produced from the station's facilities during the late 1940s and the early 1950s, including The Al Morgan Show, Chicago Symphony, Chicagoland Mystery Players, Music From Chicago, The Music Show, They Stand Accused (the first televised courtroom drama program), This is Music, Windy City Jamboree, and Down You Go.